 These gadgets have embedded smart sensors that allow for measuring and monitoring vital physical parameters like heart rate, blood pressure, or body temperature.
 Of course, this information and more can also be gathered by other medical IoT devices like hearables or ingestibles.
 However, it’s the wearable health technology that remains the most popular so far.

-Contrary to the first thought coming to mind, wearables encompass way more than just fitness trackers.
+Contrary to the first thought that comes to mind, wearables encompass way more than just fitness trackers.
 They are usually small enough to be attached to a wrist or penny-size patch but smart enough to help manage chronic conditions and prevent serious illness.

-Explore Use of the Internet of Things in Healthcare
+Explore the Use of the Internet of Things in Healthcare

-So let’s move to the next part and discover what kind of devices and sensors are used for human health monitoring and how they help better serve the needs of patients.
+So let’s move to the next part and discover what kind of devices and sensors are employed for human health monitoring and how they help better serve the needs of patients.

 Types of Medical Wearable Devices